KissKissBankBank/cloudwatch-postman/README.md

 As CloudWatch Postman is firstly meant to be called by a client-side application, unique access tokens can secure a little bit more the API endpoints.
 You need to exchange your [application token](#create-your-application-token) to obtain a unique access token.
-This latter have a default expiration of one hour.
+The latter have a default expiration of one hour.

 ### When is a unique access token used?